-About the Certificate in Leadership and Communication
+About the Online Certificate in Leadership and Communication

 Penn LPS Online courses in the Certificate in Leadership and Communication are offered on an accelerated (8-week) schedule.
 While most courses provide original lectures and materials you can engage with online on your own schedule, some courses in this certificate program require a weekly synchronous session.
 You have the option to enroll in individual courses without committing to the entire online certificate, enjoying the flexibility and expertise offered by Penn LPS Online to suit your schedule and interests.
 Visit the Cost of Attendance page for course tuition and fee rates.

 *Academic credit is defined by the University of Pennsylvania as a course unit (c.u.).
 A course unit (c.u.) is a general measure of academic work over a period of time, typically a term (semester or summer).
 A c.u. (or a fraction of a c.u.) represents different types of academic work across different types of academic programs and is the basic unit of progress toward a degree.
 One c.u. is usually converted to a four-semester-hour course.